bit-broker/website/content/en/docs/getting-started/install-local.md

 Contributor API | `bbk-contributor`
 Consumer API | `bbk-consumer`

 You will find these names used across all the [documentation](/docs) and in the [sample code](/docs/examples/).
-This is merely a convention and you do not need to use these names in your code.
+This is merely a convention; you do not need to use these names in your code.
 You can, instead, use your cloud URLs or even base IP addresses.

 _If_ you choose to stick to this convention, you will need to map these name to their ultimate end-points inside your [system hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
 Here is an example, mapping the standard logical server names to `localhost`.